Brian-Pho/Textbook-Notes/_posts/books/2018-08-12-predictably-irrational.md

 - Emotions can take control over our behaviour.
 - Avoiding temptation altogether is easier than overcoming it.

-## The Problem of Procrastination and Self-Control
+## Chapter 7: The Problem of Procrastination and Self-Control

 *Why We Can’t Make Ourselves Do What We Want*

 - Giving up on our long term goals for immediate gratification is procrastination.
 - Tightly restricting their freedom is the best cure for procrastination.
 The second best is having people pre-commit to self set deadlines.
-- Without pre-commitments we keep falling for temptations.
+- Without pre-commitments, we keep falling for temptations.
-- Variable schedule for rewards is more motivating than fixed schedule for rewards
+- Variable schedule for rewards is more motivating than fixed schedule for rewards.

-## The High Price of Ownership
+## Chapter 8: The High Price of Ownership

 *Why We Overvalue What We Have*

 - The first reason is that we fall in love with what we already have.
-- The second reason is that we focus on what we may lose rather than what we may gain.
+- The second reason is that we focus on what we might lose rather than what we might gain.
 - The third reason is that we assume other people will see the transaction from the same perspective as we do.
 - The more work you put into something, the more ownership you begin to feel.
 - We can begin to feel ownership even before we own something.
 - Ownership is not limited to material things.
 It can also apply to points of view and ideas.

-## Keeping Doors Open
+## Chapter 9: Keeping Doors Open

 *Why Options Distract Us from Our Main Objective*

 - We work to keep our options open but then we forget to spend the time on what we really care about.
 - What is it about options that is so difficult for us?
 Why do we feel compelled to keep as many doors open as possible?
 Why can’t we simply commit ourselves?
-- We have doors - little and big ones - which we ought to shut.
+- We have doors, small and big doors, which we ought to shut.
 - What we fail to do is to take into account the consequences of not deciding.
-- We also fail to take into account the relatively minor differences that would come with either of their decisions.
+- We also fail to take into account the relatively minor differences that would come with either of the decisions.
-- To make the choice we make the right choice.
+- To make the choice we've chosen the right choice.

-## The Effect of Expectation
+## Chapter 10: The Effect of Expectation

 *Why the Mind Gets What It Expects*

 - When we believe beforehand that something will be good, it generally will be good.
 - The way we expect something changes the way we perceive it.
 - The brain cannot start from scratch at every new situation.
-It must build on what it has seen before.
+It must build on what it's seen before.
 - Does expectation triumph over the experience?
 - If a tree falls in the forest and no one is around to hear it, does it make a sound?
 - Expectations change the way we perceive and appreciate experiences.

-## The Power of Price
+## Chapter 11: The Power of Price

 *Why a 50-Cent Aspirin Can Do What a Penny Aspirin Can’t*